TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

         String url = this.getUrl(conatinerName);

-        // 오브젝트 목록 조회 List objects
+        // List objects
         List<String> objectList = this.getList(url);
         while ((objectList.size() % LIMIT_COUNT) == 0) {
-            // If the length of object list is the multiples of 10,000, specify the last object on the list to list  오브젝트 목록의 길이가 1만개의 배수라면 목록의 마지막 오브젝트를 지정하여 이후의 목록 조회
+            // If the length of object list is a multiple of 10,000, specify the last object on the list to list
             String lastObject = objectList.get(objectList.size() - 1);
             List<String> nextObjList = this.getObjectList(conatinerName, lastObject);
             objectList.addAll(nextObjList);